A Woman Posed For A Picture With An Octopus On Her Face, Then Wound Up In The Hospital

 Can you say CRAZY ????!
 Yes, that is an octopus ???? on my face!!
 I didn’t know they had a beak that they can inject into you.
 Well it happened to me.
 Ouch ????????!
 My chin is swollen up and would not stop bleeding and now it’s just oozing.
 But, I’m going to cook it for dinner!
 LMFAO Great day on the water! #southsoundsalmonsisters #yeti #southsoundsalmonqueen #octopus

 Bisceglia didn’t go to the hospital right away, and instead went back to work at her fishing business.
 However, after two days of “agony,” as she describes it, she decided to see a medical professional.
+Unfortunately, she has a long road ahead of her.

 And as for her ill-fated decision to pose for a picture with an octopus?